 Her novels are known for her interesting and bold heroines and her depictions of English middle-class life during the Regency era.
 The Regency era was from 1811 to 1820, which was a part of the larger, Georgian period from 1714 to 1837.
 Austen’s novels have become classics and are studied as feminist works, as she critiques societal norms and customs of her time through her heroines.
 Her novels allow readers to immerse themselves in the experiences of England during the 19th century: going to balls in Bath, visiting the English countryside and exploring giant manors or abbeys.
 We, as the audience, get to learn the customs, values and societal practices of the time.
 There have also been many film adaptations of Austen’s seven novels.

-If you want to read Austen’s published novels and similar books, please take a look at the reading list below.
+If you want to read Austen’s published novels and similar books, please take a look at the reading lists below.

 Jane Austen books, movie adaptations and other similar novels.